-The Junior Competitions play on Wednesday and Saturday.
 There are no Junior Club teams within PBCA, which means the schools are the main source of cricket for Junior players.
 Players will need to sign up to play for their school team in order to play in the competitions each week.
 If your school doesn't have a cricket team, don't worry!
 You can contact PBCA and we will place you in specific school team for that season.

-During the Cricket season the school hardball teams challenge each other to MCC bat games.
-This is a historical bat that has been passed down for 80 years to the best primary hardball team in the region.
-Schools challenge the holders to a T20 game that is played on a week day.
-The winners of the bat get to keep it at there School until they lose a game.
+During the Cricket season the primary school teams challenge each other to 'MCC Bat' games.
+This is a historical trophy that has been passed down for 80 years to the best Primary Hardball team in the region.
+Schools challenge the holders to a match that is played on a weekday.
+The winners get to keep the trophy at their school until they are beaten!